MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/prestashop-1-7/_index.md

 - PrestaShop 1.7.6 or higher
 - Tested on PHP 7.2

-For PrestaShop 1.7.5 or lower, please consider updating PrestaShop or use an older version (4.x) of our plugin which can be found on our [GitHub page](https://github.com/MultiSafepay/prestashop/releases).
+If you're on PrestaShop 1.7.5 or lower, consider updating PrestaShop or use an older version (4.x) of our plugin which can be found in our [PrestaShop GitHub repository](https://github.com/MultiSafepay/prestashop/releases).

 {{< /details >}}